Rubber-ducky-o/Wordle-Solver/README.md

 ## Overview
 An automated Wordle solver that uses entropy and information gain to evaluate a best possible guess.

-The solver filters through a 30,000+ word set using green, yellow, and gray feedback, reducing the search space after each guess.
+The solver filters through a 3,000+ word set using green, yellow, and gray feedback, reducing the search space after each guess.

 ## Performance
-Tested across 1,000 automated Wordle games:
+Tested across 1,000 automated local wordle games:

 | Metric | Result |
 |--------|--------|